Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.A
 ```

 The ampere, the SI base unit of electric current.

-Dimension: `Unitful.𝐈`.

 ### Length